jenfoxbot/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_PortentaH7/README.md

         2. Use the Arduino CLI.

     - This tutorial will use the CLI approach because it is faster and easier to describe.
-    - In the Arduino CLI, type and run the following command to install the NTP Client :
+    - Using the Arduino CLI, type and run the following command to install the NTP Client :

+    ```
-    ``` arduino-cli lib install --no-deps NTPClient_Generic ```
+    arduino-cli lib install --no-deps NTPClient_Generic
+    ```

     - Since we're already in the Arduino CLI, let's install remaining libraries (can also install these from Library Manager):

+    ```
-    ``` arduino-cli lib install "Azure SDK for C" ArduinoBearSSL Time ArduinoMqttClient```
+    arduino-cli lib install "Azure SDK for C" ArduinoBearSSL Time ArduinoMqttClient
+    ```

 1. You may need to restart the Arduino IDE for changes to show up.